How Do You Develop Your Managers Successfully?

 So, the need for management development is significant and can provide a significant payback.

 Internal management development has advantages over external seminars and classes.
 It presents and reinforces needed skills and management techniques.
 It speaks a common language that people in your organization will understand—and gives them a common language that they can use with each other.

-Internal management development is presented around your challenges and problems so it is customized for the people who attend.
-It is offered on your terms at your preferred times and at your preferred length.
+Internal management development is presented around your challenges and problems, so it is customized for the people who attend.
+It is offered on your terms at your preferred times and your preferred length.

 Internal management development reinforces the organization's culture and addresses the norms and expectations of the manager's workplace.
 It incorporates familiar workplace examples and reinforces desired organization direction, values, and goals.

 Internal management development also reinforces the application of the skills learned in training back in the workplace.
 This significant ability to do the activities needed for training transfer to the workplace before, during, and after the training is all the justification you need to offer internal management development.